ufal/npfl114/exam/questions.md

 - Draw the BiFPN block architecture, including the positions of all convolutions (and what kind of CNN is used), BatchNorms and ReLUs.
   Finally describe how downscaling and upscaling is performed.
 [5]

+#### Questions@:, Lecture 7 Questions
+- Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
+Also mention the forget gate bias.
+[10]

+- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas.
+[10]

+- Describe Highway network computation.
+[5]

+- Why the usual dropout cannot be used on recurrent state?
+Describe how can the problem be alleviated with variational dropout.
+[5]

+- Describe layer normalization and write down an algorithm how it is used during training and an algorithm how it is used during inference.
+[5]

+- Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with a residual connection.
+[10]